One Man, Two Guvnors: New Victoria Theatre, Newcastle under Lyme 2024

-Potential revival
+Potential London revival

 Original director Nicholas Hytner revealed in a 2023 interview that he and James Corden were planning a revival of the play following Corden's return to the UK after hosting The Late Late Show.
 According to Hytner, the revival will take place either at the Bridge Theatre, where Hytner serves as artistic director, or on the West End in late 2023 or early 2024.
+As of January 2025 the revival has not taken place.